List of non-coherent units of measurement: Decimal time systems

 Decimal time clock reading 2.50 DT, equivalent to 6 AM standard time.

 There have been numerous proposals and usage of decimal time, most of which were based on the day as the base unit.
 In dynastic China, the kè was a unit that represented 1/100 of a day (since redefined to 1/96 of a day, or 15 minutes).
 In France, a decimal time system in place from 1793 to 1805 divided the day into 10 hours, each divided into 100 minutes, in turn divided into 100 seconds; the French Republican calendar further extended this by assembling days into ten-day weeks.

 Ordinal dates and Julian days, the latter of which has seen use in astronomy as it is not subject to leap year complications, allow for the expression of a decimal portion of the day.
-In the mid-1960s, to defeat the advantage of the recently-introduced computers for the then-popular rally racing in the Midwest, competition lag times in a few events were given in centids (1/100 day, 864 seconds, 14.4 minutes), millids (1/1,000 day, 86.4 seconds), and centims (1/100 minute, 0.6 seconds) the latter two looking and sounding a bit like the related units of minutes and seconds.
 Decimal time is frequently found in fiction, often in futuristic works.

 The Swatch Internet Time system is based on decimal time.

 Many mechanical stopwatches are of the 'decimal minute' type.
 These split one minute into 100 units of 0.6 s each.
 This makes addition and subtraction of times easier than using regular seconds.